NeedleVoid/Needlevoid/README.md

   (not fan of TADC, but cosplays are ok, tho you can still interact with me, but this is one of reasons why I left #1 Safe Server)

+Do NOT ask me about supporter if you're stranger.
+Thx.

 Stuff I'm into so far: